This Ain't Avatar

-This Ain't Avatar (stylized as This Ain't Avatar XXX) is a 2010 3D science fiction sex comedy parody film that parodies James Cameron's Avatar, to which it serves as a spiritual sequel.
+This Ain't Avatar (stylized as This Ain't Avatar XXX) is a 2010 3D science fiction pornographic parody film that parodies James Cameron's Avatar, to which it serves as a spiritual sequel.
 The film was shot, edited, and directed by Axel Braun and stars an ensemble cast headed by Chris Johnson as Jake, the main human character.
 It was produced by Hustler Video.
 Industry reviewers noted that the release used old-style rather than modern 3D technology and faulted it for its poor production quality.

 Plot

 After the original events of Avatar, Jake Sully reveals in a video log that the Na'vi have a darker side.
 After sexual flashbacks which show moments in the film which purport to show what actually happened, the film shows what occurs after the human corporation leaves Pandora.
 The Na'vi turn out to be "fetish-fueled sex fiends", who have a massive orgy after the corporation leaves, and then reveal their true purpose for keeping humans in a twist ending.